 Coconut Snow Ice (£6.50)

-In a nutshell, this is a coconut shaved ice, which we ordered as dessert.
-The dish is first lined with a base of sweet red beans, then topped with coconut shaved ice.
-It is then topped off with coconut jelly and drizzled with syrup.
-The dessert was okay – slightly underwhelming I’d say.
-There could be a richer coconut flavour and I personally would prefer a sweeter touch on the red beans.
+Last but not least, we had the Coconut Snow Ice for dessert, which is a shaved iced dessert, in a nutshell.
+The dish was first lined with a base of sweet red beans, then topped with coconut shaved ice, topped off with coconut jelly and drizzled with syrup.
+Overall, the dessert was okay if not a tad bit underwhelming.
+We felt there could be a richer coconut flavour and I personally would prefer a sweeter touch on the red beans as well.

 Chicken is halal.